rjkviegas/ryans-receipts/README.md

 As the coffee shop owner
 So I can offer customers item specific discounts
 I want item specific discounts to be appliable

+As the coffee shop owner
+So I can offer discount when customers spend over a certain amount I want total specific discounts to be appliable
 ```